 Here are some of the most popular mindfulness techniques that you can work with to also boost your level of mindfulness:

-- Mindfulness meditation.
-Mindfulness meditation is one of the best ways to learn how mindfulness generally works, get to experience it, and start cultivating it in your life slowly by slowly.
+Mindfulness meditation is one of the best ways to learn how mindfulness generally works – you get to experience it and start cultivating it in your life slowly.
 Essentially, this meditation helps you to become aware of your thoughts, feelings, emotions, and sensations as they arise within you.
-It starts by being aware of your breath and then other parts of your body as well as your immediate environment.
+It starts by being aware of your breath and then other parts of your body, as well as your immediate environment.
 As a beginner, guided meditation really goes a long way.

-- Mindfulness-based stress reduction (MBSR).
-This is a form of training that makes use of mindfulness to help participants become more aware of the present moment and be able to manage stress, depression and anxiety, and how they react to it.
+This is a form of training that makes use of mindfulness to help participants become more aware of the present moment and be able to manage stress, depression, and anxiety, and how they react to it.
 It was created by Jon Kabat Zinn and involves 26 hours of session time.
-This is a good way to learn and practise deeply about mindfulness in relation to other areas of your body.
+This is a good way to learn about and practise deeply mindfulness in relation to other areas of your body.

-- Mindfulness-based cognitive therapy (MBC-T).
 This is a form of therapy that works with meditation, mindfulness, and cognitive therapy.
-It helps the participants to break the negative thought patterns that get them into deep states of depression and give them the chance to manage it well.
+It helps the participants to break the negative thought patterns that get them into deep states of depression and gives them the chance to manage it well.
 It was created by Mark Williams, John Teasdale, and Zindale Segal, and it is about eight weeks long.

-- Body scan meditation.
-This is a practice that involves doing a general body scan while paying attention to the thoughts and feelings that come up with each body part without forming opinions or conclusions.
-You just remain aware of them.
+This is a practice that involves doing a general body scan while paying attention to the thoughts and feelings that come up with each body part, without forming opinions or conclusions, you just remain aware of them.

-- Visualisation.
-The practise helps you focus, relax, and become calm and mindful as well.
+The practice helps you focus, relax, and become calm and mindful as well.
 Here, you take time and visualise in your mind an attribute that exists although it can’t be touched, like happiness or love, and you explore different aspects of it as you take your time with each aspect.

 How to make mindfulness work in your life

-Now that you have seen how mindfulness greatly improves your life and have known some of the most popular methods to build it into your life, let’s now take a look at how you get started with it and get to make it work for you.
+Now that you have seen how mindfulness greatly improves your life and have discovered some of the most popular methods to build it into your life, let’s now take a look at how you get started with it and make it work for you.

 Getting started with mindfulness

 The most recommended technique for building mindfulness is mindfulness meditation.
-This type of meditation, as earlier mentioned, helps you get acquainted with the general concept of mindfulness and get a feel of it.
+This type of meditation, as mentioned earlier, helps you get acquainted with the general concept of mindfulness and you can get a feel for it.

 After you have used guided meditation well enough to understand how the practice works and how to do it, you can then proceed to do it on your own.
-And now you can be doing it frequently without taking long breaks.
+Then you can do it frequently without taking long breaks.

 On top of mindfulness meditation, it is advisable to add other mindfulness activities to increase your level of mindfulness throughout the day.

-You can choose 2 or 3 mindfulness techniques from the list above that you feel are a good fit for you to combine with mindfulness meditation that you will work with for years to come.
+You can choose two or three mindfulness techniques from the list above, those that you feel are a good fit for you, to combine with mindfulness meditation that you will work with for years to come.

-Then you should also go ahead and reconsider your daily schedule and figure out where you can get some time to make use of these techniques to increase your mindfulness and make it a habit of doing them daily.
+Then you should also go ahead and reconsider your daily schedule and figure out where you can take some time to use these techniques to increase your mindfulness and make it a habit of doing them daily.

-It is also worth noting that your experience with mindfulness meditation will vary from one session to another, so don’t be worried when on some days you have an easy time concentrating, and on others, your mind wanders a lot.
-It is normal, and with the time you will get better.
+It is also worth noting that your experience with mindfulness meditation will vary from one session to another, so don’t be worried when on some days you have an easy time concentrating and, on others, your mind wanders a lot.
+It is normal, and with time you will get better.